 Several short English video segments are available to guide officers who would like to learn more about MyLCI.

-MyLCI Introduction An overview of the functions and

-basic features of the MyLCI
+An overview of the functions and basic features of the MyLCI Introduction the LCI websites.

-website.
+MyLCI website.

-LCI Logon and Registration

-Demonstrates how to create a

-username and password for the
+LCI Logon and Registration Demonstrates how to create a username and password for